Email | Phone: 310-825-6878

 Email | Phone: 310-617-8206

-Katherine Dureault ’87 is the Assistant Director, Northern California and Pacific Northwest Networks.
+Katherine Dureault ’87 is the Director of Western States Alumni Networks.
 In her role, she works with established alumni networks throughout Northern California, Nevada, Oregon and Washington.
 Dureault also identifies and helps to establish new networks in her region.

 Dureault brings exceptional volunteer management and development skills to this role, having a long history of serving as a volunteer leader.
 She has served as the president of the Del Rey School Parents club, where she was responsible for the recruitment, training and oversight of 40 board members, the coordination of 300 volunteers and fundraising efforts of $1 million per year.
 Previously, Dureault served in numerous capacities as a volunteer leader with her national sorority, including roles as the Northern California alumni coordinator and Northern California collegiate district manager.
 She was responsible for all five Northern California alumni chapters, for which she provided training, recruitment and leadership development.
 She significantly grew their San Francisco chapter and developed a new chapter in Silicon Valley.
 Dureault has recently served as the vice president of school campaigns for the Educational Foundation of Orinda, where she successfully oversaw a $1.5 million campaign.
 In her professional roles, she worked for Citicorp as a commercial credit officer with The Private Bank and at Wells Fargo Bank as a branch sales manager.